 See your availability test results

-Availability test results can be visualized with both line and scatter plot views.
+You can visualize availability test results with both line and scatterplot views.

-After a few minutes, click Refresh to see your test results.
+After a few minutes, select Refresh to see your test results.

-The scatterplot view shows samples of the test results that have diagnostic test-step detail in them.
-The test engine stores diagnostic detail for tests that have failures.
+The scatterplot view shows samples of the test results that have diagnostic test-step details in them.
+The test engine stores diagnostic details for tests that have failures.
 For successful tests, diagnostic details are stored for a subset of the executions.
-Hover over any of the green/red dots to see the test, test name, and location.
+Hover over any of the green or red dots to see the test name and location.

-Select a particular test, location, or reduce the time period to see more results around the time period of interest.
-Use Search Explorer to see results from all executions, or use Analytics queries to run custom reports on this data.
+Select a particular test or location, or reduce the time period to see more results around the period of interest.
+Use Search Explorer to see results from all executions, or use analytics queries to run custom reports on this data.

 Inspect and edit tests

-To edit, temporarily disable, or delete a test click the ellipses next to a test name.
-It may take up to 20 minutes for configuration changes to propagate to all test agents after a change is made.
+To edit, temporarily disable, or delete a test, select the ellipsis (...) next to a test name.
+Configuration changes might take up to 20 minutes to propagate to all test agents after a change is made.

-You might want to disable availability tests or the alert rules associated with them while you are performing maintenance on your service.
+You might want to disable availability tests or the alert rules associated with them while you're performing maintenance on your service.

 From an availability test result, you can see the transaction details across all components.
-Here you can:
+You can then:

 - Inspect the response received from your server.

-- Diagnose failure with correlated server-side telemetry collected while processing the failed availability test.
+- Diagnose a failure with correlated server-side telemetry collected while processing the failed availability test.